lvyiwei1/MultiBench/README.md

 ## Patch Note / Major Updates

 6/11/2021: Refactored some code.
 Specifically, we deprecated the Simple_Early_Fusion, Simple_Late_Fusion, MVAE, MFM, CCA, Contrastive training structures with the new `Supervised_Learning` training structure, and modified some `examples/` files accordingly.
 We also integrated the dataloaders and testing scripts for robustness experiments into the regular ones.
 The deprecated training structures as well as their examples can be found in `deprecated_training_structures/` and `deprecated_examples/` folders.
-The deprecated dataloaders and testing scripts specifically for robustness can be found in `deprecated_dataloaders/` and `deprecated_examples_robust/` folders.
+The deprecated dataloaders and testing scripts specifically for robustness can be found in `deprecated_dataloaders/` and `deprecated_examples_robust/` folders

-7/9/2021: Added support for Clotho (audio captioning), Yummly-28K (image-text retrieval), RTFM (language-guided reinforcement learning).
-We plan to use this as a starting point to gradually expand our repo to include QA, retrieval, generative, and RL tasks as well.